hatakkey/MAG-integrated/docs/4G_session_verification.md

 ```

-Also you can ping the 4G FWA home-user from the TRA via a predefined script
+Also you can ping the 4G FWA home-user from the TRA via a predefined script.

 ```bash
 A:admin@TRA-integrated# show ping-fwa